koto-lang/koto/crates/cli/docs/language_guide.md

   baz: 'baz'
 ```

-Exported values are available anywhere in the module that exported them.
+Once a value has been exported, it becomes available anywhere in the module.

 ```koto
 get_x = ||